Monday, March 23, 2020

 But of course you know when someone is there.

-Here are some proposed actions to be taken which are directly based on the person’s distance to the door:
+Here are some proposed actions to be taken, which are directly based on the person’s distance to the door:

 If the person is more than 35 feet from you, absolutely do not consider holding the door.
-Use your eyes to judge and give or take fifteen feet, but only take the fifteen.
+Use your eyes to judge and give or take fifteen feet, but only take it.
 You owe this person nothing.
-And maybe you have a nice butt, so this person should be grateful for the opportunity to see it in action.

 That's simple enough, but what if the person is…

-…disabled, physically or mentally?
 Hold the door and step to the side, allowing them to pass.
 Not doing so could make strangers think you’re awful, which is usually fine, but that breed of awful is unacceptable.

-…obscenely ancient and near-blind?
-Do the same because they might think you work for the store and give you a nice wrinkled dollar.
+Do the same because they might think you work for the store and give you a wrinkled dollar bill.

-…a mom with children?
-Immediately walk in like The King and let the door close behind you.
+Immediately walk in like royalty and let the door close behind you.
 Don’t help her kids; they need to learn for themselves.
-Odds are they will be unruly so Mom won’t have time to scold you when she doesn’t understand your superior parenting skills.
+Odds are they will be unruly, so Mom won’t have time to scold you when she doesn’t understand your superior parenting skills.

-…a person with a baby in a stroller?
 Ugh, hold the door.
-It’ll be awkward but watching the mess of that person trying to enter the store backwards while preventing the door from crushing the spawn would be embarrassingly worse.
+It’ll be awkward but knowing that person is trying to enter the store backwards while preventing the door from crushing its spawn would be embarrassingly worse.

 The only situation left completely up to your discretion is if you fancy the person walking toward the store.
-I enjoy attractive people but there’s no way I’m making my new pants and flashlight wait longer than they already have because a cute stranger is approaching.
-She’d probably just continue to think that chivalry is dead, and she'd probably be correct.
+I occasionally enjoy attractive people but there’s no way I’m making my new pants and flashlight wait longer than they already have because a cute stranger is approaching.

 Besides, what would realistically happen?
 I’d hold the door and she’d immediately declare love?
 At best, I’d get a snotty look and a passive declaration of gratitude.

-NOW, what if someone is holding the door for you???
+But what if someone is holding the door for you???

 If I see someone about to enter a store thirty feet in front of me, I stop to do some mindless activity until the person is fully inside.
 There’s no way I’m witnessing that pathetic smile as someone tries to be “nice” while holding the door for me.
-And then I’d be expected to thank this person!
-‘Gee, thanks for doing something I can easily do for myself.
-Want to tie my shoes next?’

 Point is- Stay away from doors, even at home.
 Jump through open windows so each time can be a grand adventure.